 Have you guys tried coconut flour yet?
 I’m a huge fan of this grain-free flour and often incorporate it into different recipes, such as these coconut flour blueberry muffins.
 If you haven’t tried baking with coconut flour yet, there is definitely a learning curve – but once you get the hang of it, it’s a wonderful ingredient to work into your weekly uses.
+Hopefully this coconut flour recipe can get you started!

 What I like about coconut flour: